wana155/rshell/README.md

  Stephanie Cabrera.
 SID:   861288909

 Assignment 4: Input / Output Redirection
 In this project, we expanded the functionality of the previous program rshell to work with the symbols >,>>,and <.
-This is done through the implementation the composite pattern.
-In this manner, the program runs the previous functions by creating and evaluating instances of the previous functions.
-At the same time, instances of redirection functionality will be executed from the same object type without differentiation.
-Over all the project is uncompleted and contains some bugs:
+This is done through the implementation of the decorator pattern.
+In this manner, the program operates on its objects with new functionality while evaluating instances of the previous component class.
+At the same time, instances of redirection class will be executed from the same object type without differentiation.
+Over all the project is uncompleted and contains some bugs.

-Test scripts do not run on rshell